Ki Teitzei: Second reading—Deuteronomy 21:22–22:7

-In the second reading, Moses instructed that if the community executed a man for a capital offense and impaled him on a stake, they were not to let his corpse remain on the stake overnight, but were to bury him the same day, for an impaled body affronted God.
+In the second reading, Moses instructed that if the community executed an individual for a capital offense by impaling them on a stake, they were not to let their corpse remain on the stake overnight.
+Instead, they were to bury them the same day, for an impaled body is an affront to God.
 A closed portion ends here with the end of the chapter.

-In the continuation of the reading, Moses instructed that if one found another's lost ox, sheep, donkey, garment, or any other lost thing, then the finder could not ignore it, but was required to take it back to its owner.
+In the continuation of the reading, Moses instructed that if one found another's lost ox, sheep, donkey, clothing, or any other lost thing, then one could not ignore it but was required to take it back to its owner.
 If the owner did not live near the finder or the finder did not know who the owner was, then the finder was to bring the thing home and keep it until the owner claimed it.
 A closed portion ends here.